xapple/forest_puller/README.md

 The `forest_puller` package can also generate several plots that enable the user to compare and visualize the data.

-For instance here is are a series of graphs comparing the total reported forest area between five data sources as seen in the `forest_puller.viz.area` submodule:
+For instance here is are a series of graphs comparing the total reported forest area between data sources as seen in the `forest_puller.viz.area` submodule:

 ![Comparison of total forest area](documentation/viz/area/area.svg?sanitize=true "Comparison of total forest area")

-Another type of graph that can be produced is the comparison of gains and losses across several data-sources and across the five largest counties in terms of forest area.
-This code is found in the `forest_puller.viz.increments` submodule.
+Another type of graph that can be produced is the comparison of gains and losses across several data-sources and across countries.
+This code is found in the `forest_puller.viz.increments` submodule and shows the five largest countries in terms of forest area.

 ![Comparison of increments for SE](documentation/viz/increments/SE.svg?sanitize=true "Comparison of increments for SE")
 ![Comparison of increments for FR](documentation/viz/increments/FR.svg?sanitize=true "Comparison of increments for FR")